Supplies you’ll need for building your DIY composting toilet

 Now you just need to figure out how your DIY toilet should fit your space.
 Do you want to follow the Free DIY Throne plans?
 Just download them here for all the templates and a convenient list of things to buy at your local hardware store.

 The DIY Throne plans don’t fit your space, your style, or your design?
 No problem, it’s easy to design your own toilet!
-Some great inspiration can be found on our Instagram feed and in our case studies.
+Some great inspiration can be found on our Instagram feed and in our case studies

 With your DIY plan you can fit your Throne toilet in your van, your outhouse, customize it for weirdly shaped RV bathrooms, and even your personal height.